julia-vscode/docs/docs/src/userguide/runningcode.md

 ## Running a Julia file

 The VS Code command `Run: Start Without Debugging` (Ctrl+F5) by default starts a new Julia instance and runs the currently active Julia file.
 The command automatically creates a new VS Code terminal for this Julia process.
+If you choose to use the VS Code command `Run: Start Without Debugging`, then you first need to open a VS Code command palette, by typing `Ctrl+Shift+P`.
+A command palette will then appear where you can type `Run: Start Without Debugging`.

 **Note** that the Julia instance that is started by this command is entirely independent from the Julia REPL that the extension also supports.